eclipse-che/che/README.md

 High performance, open source software developer workspaces in the cloud.

 ### Cloud IDE
 Use your browser to program on any machine in any language.
 Edit, build, debug and deploy projects bound to source repositories.
-[Use Che as an IDE] (https://eclipse-che.readme.io/docs/import-a-project)

 ### Workspace Server
 Create developer workspaces with APIs.
 Add your project types, embed custom commands and host on any infrastructure.
-[Use Che as a Workspace Server] (https://eclipse-che.readme.io/docs/create-workspaces-and-projects)

 ### Plug-Ins
 Use Che's built-in language plug-ins or write packaged extensions that transform Che's IDE into new tools and assemblies.
-[Write Che IDE Plug-Ins] (https://eclipse-che.readme.io/docs/extension-development-workflow)